Democratic Republic of the Congo: Continued conflicts (2008–2018)

-On 27 November 2016 Congolese foreign minister Raymond Tshibanda told the press no elections would be held in 2016, after 20 December, the end of president Kabila's term.
-In a conference in Madagascar, Tshibanda said that Kabila's government had "consulted election experts" from Congo, the United Nations and elsewhere, and that "it has been decided that the voter registration operation will end on July 31, 2017, and that election will take place in April 2018."
+In 2015, major protests broke out across the country and protesters demanded that Kabila step down as president.
+On 27 November 2016 Congolese foreign minister Raymond Tshibanda told the press no elections would be held in 2016: "it has been decided that the voter registration operation will end on July 31, 2017, and that election will take place in April 2018."
 Protests broke out in the country on 20 December when Kabila's term in office ended.
 Across the country, dozens of protesters were killed and hundreds were arrested.